Many of our feathered friends love fruit, but can birds eat oranges?

 How Often Do I Need To Add a New Orange?

 This depends mainly on how many birds frequently feed on your yard’s oranges.
-With several birds visiting frequently, orioles can tear through the fleshy parts of an orange as a juicy treat.
+With several birds visiting frequently, orioles can tear through the fleshy parts of an orange fairly quickly.

 When all the fleshy parts of your orange are gone, it’s time to switch out the fruit for birds.
 The birds won’t eat the peel, or any other parts of the orange, such as leaves.

-There is perhaps such thing as too much of a good thing.
+There is perhaps such a thing as too much of a good thing.
 While oranges are packed with nutrients, they are acidic and high in sugar content.
-There’s no exact way to know how much is too much for the birds in your yard, but if you feel like you’re putting out new oranges constantly, feel free to take a short break between
+There’s no exact way to know how much is too much for the birds in your yard, but if you feel like you’re putting out new oranges constantly, feel free to take a short break.

 Does It Matter What Kind of Fresh Orange I Put Out?